outofmbufs/python-triangle/README.md

                                a=3)

-This subclass requires that all comparisons be EXACT (this may yield surprising results for some methods, due to floating point inexactness):
+This subclass changes the comparison method to be EXACT.
+Note that this could have surprising results for some methods (e.g., the isoceles and equilateral predicates), due to floating point inexactness:

     class TriangleQ(Triangle):
         @staticmethod
         def isclose(a, b):
             return a == b